 - Top SM Tip.
 Don’t stress about the exact image size in pixels.
-Most major online entities like Facebook and Instagram are able to resize photographs automatically as long as your format is correct i.e. a rectangle or square.
+Most major social media channels are able to resize photographs.
+Especially if your basic format is correct i.e. a rectangle or square.

 - Check the resolution setting on your smartphone.
 Some have a ‘standard’ setting and an option HDR setting.

 TIP: HDR lets you help your camera balance the highlights and shadows of your picture and allows it to create images that better resemble how the human eye sees a picture.Digital Trends

 Finally, a few tips to help you push the boundaries of your smartphone and its camera.
 Explore the exciting world of movie-making.
 It’s not as hard as you think.